Alright Internet… This is a wake-up call. This article was written out of a frustration for the minds of this generation.

 The greatest leaders of our time have never been in the business of making money.
 A leader worth following is deeper than the dollar.
 You can see it in their eyes and feel in their presence.

 Money is the furthest thing on their mind.
 Problems are their addiction.
 And their ability to bring solutions to the world is the drive in their soul.

 The lesson is this: There is a purity associated with a leader who works from passion.
 The motives of a man chasing a solution offer more confidence than those who chase a payout.

 In closing, what’s most impressive about those who are truly successful, is their commitment to balance without compromise.
-Because these people know one thing… If one area falls apart, it puts their integrity at risk.
+Because these people know one thing: If one area falls apart, their integrity is put at risk.
 Balancing a business while you’re single is easy.
 Buying nice things on credit is painless.
 And faking credibility through hype is common.

 But those who can build a business while maintaining a thriving family, is impressive.
 Those who have the discipline to only buy what they can afford, are wise.
 And those who earn their results through years of hard work, are worthy.

 Are You Looking To Fuel Your Passion?

 Finding success begins with taking a step.
 A dream without action is merely a wish.
 If you’re looking to lead with results and to create a business that fuels your passions, consider enrolling in our 12 month, online entrepreneur and leadership coaching program.

 What’s your thought on success?
 Do you know anyone with these traits?
 Let me know in the comments below.